juanRabaa/rb-wp-framework/README.md

 # Utilization

-To load the library, one must include `rb-wordpress-framework.php` in the proyect tu use.
+To load the library, one must include `rb-wordpress-framework.php` in the proyect to use.

 # Modules - APIs